aimmta/public/README.md

 # public

 The following writing samples are available in this repository:

-- Sample 1
-- Sample 2
-- Sample 3
+- Pages from ClerkAuction Administration User Guide This sample was authored in DITA.

+- Pages from TaxSys Cashiering User Guide
+  This sample was authored in DITA.

+- WebLogic Programmer's Reference
-- Sample 4
+- Hewlett-Packard DLKM